irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 One of a few (if not the only) perk deck that actually gets use out of the Running from Death skill.
 Adrenaline spike is an RNG based temporary effect that gives you practical god mode and increased kill potential, but keep in mind that once it's over you are screwed if you are not in cover.
 This is the ultimate run and gun perk deck, but it has a flaw - you can't really use text chat since you cant move and use chat, and not moving with this deck is a death sentence.
 Note that "Revitalized" skill activates after Speed Junkie's 7th card's armor regeneration skill, when you have no armor.
 This allows you to use "Revitalized" as a backup armor regen skill on dodge, while you have no armor, in case Junkie's 1 second cooldown is in effect.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating and dodge skills.
+Barebone skills - "Bullseye" for armor gating and dodge skills.

 Build 1 - Default (DS difficulty specific) https://pd2builder.netlify.app/?s=xa0-6d0-7h2002l1u0005zc&a=0&t=4&d=3
 Run and gun.
 Use grenades mostly for revives.
 Mark special units before melting them.
 Weapons with silencers can gain AP to make run and gun playstyle's natural inaccuracy from movement more forgiving.
 Keep total detection <25.